Zambia National League

-The Zambian National Division One is the second highest football division for men in Zambia and was introduced for the 2019/20 season with 18 teams.
+The Zambian National League (formerly the Zambian National Division One) is the second highest football division for men in Zambia and was introduced for the 2019/20 season with 18 teams.
 The league is administered by Zambian Premier League and is because of sponsorship reasons called Eden University National Division One League, as Eden University and FAZ signed a five year's agreement prior the inaugural season.
 The league operates on a system of promotion and relegation with Zambia Super League and Zambian Division One, and is played over 34 games.

+On October 8, 2024, the Zambian National Division One was rebranded as the Zambian National League.

 Structure of the league

 The league comprises 18 teams.
 Over the course of a season, each team plays twice against the others in the league, once at 'home' and once 'away', resulting in each team competing in 34 games in total.
 Three points are awarded for a win, one for a draw and zero for a loss.
 At the end of the season, the four top teams and the are promoted to the Super League and the bottom four teams are relegated to the provincial division one.
 The top two teams will compete in the Charity Shield ahead of next season while the top two after 17 games will join six teams from the top flight in the ABSA Cup.